Reinhard Mohn: Miscellaneous

 In 1991, on the 70th birthday of Reinhard Mohn, the Bertelsmann Executive Board established a Reinhard Mohn Endowed Chair for Corporate Governance, Business Ethics and Social Evolution at the private University of Witten/Herdecke.

 In 2006, Mohn created the Reinhard Mohn Foundation, an eponymous foundation bearing his name, which has been run since 2010 by his son, Christoph Mohn.
 After the senior Mohn's death, the foundation gained shareholdings in Bertelsmann, which Reinhard Mohn had held via an intermediary company.

 In 2010, the University of Witten/Herdecke honored Mohn by establishing an Institute for Corporate Management and Corporate Governance, today known as the Reinhard Mohn Institute of Management.
 It also houses the Reinhard Mohn Chair of Management, endowed in 1991, and two professorships, one for strategy and organization and one for research.

 In 2011, the Bertelsmann Stiftung awarded the first Reinhard Mohn Prize, which upholds and advances the tradition of the Carl Bertelsmann Prize.
 This award honors internationally renowned individuals for forward-looking solutions to societal and political challenges.

 Criticism

 Mohn was criticized for how he dealt with the National Socialist past of Bertelsmann.
-After questions arose in the 1990s as to the company's role in the Third Reich, Bertelsmann, with the support of Mohn, established an independent historical commission, seeking to coming to terms with its involvement in the Nazi era.
+After questions arose in the 1990s as to the company's role in the Third Reich, Bertelsmann, with the support of Mohn, established an independent historical commission, seeking to come to terms with its involvement in the Nazi era.
 The commission presented its final report in 2002 and found that the decades-long account of its alleged involvement in a publishing company for the resistance could not be substantiated.
 On the contrary, Bertelsmann was the largest book producer for the Wehrmacht.

 In 2010, author and journalist Thomas Schuler criticized a "tax-saving interrelationship" between Bertelsmann and the foundation Bertelsmann Stiftung.
 The structures set up by Mohn were alleged to have saved his family billions in inheritance tax.
 However, this tax would not have been owed, according to the prevailing legal view at that time.